skye-glitch/anonymization_workflow/README.md

 This repository contains subdirectors for each of the components of the workflow.
 A marimo notebook is provide for each component.

+To start, ensure that you have a package manager such as uv, pip, or conda and a python version 3.9 or greater.
-To start, install marimo package. marimo can easily be installed with pip or conda.
+The marimo package can be easily installed with uv, pip, or conda.
 Follow the instructions [here](https://docs.marimo.io/getting_started/installation/) if you have any issues.